Preparing your home against Bushfires

 Modern has been servicing Australian homes for over 30 years, and our shutters have been proven across the country in extreme fire conditions.
 Designed to meet the Building Code of Australia BAL30 (Bushfire Attack Level), and CSIRO tested to Australian standard AS1530 and AS3959, our Australian made shutters are built from the highest quality aluminium.

 CSIRO1 tested Modern’s Roller Shutters against an unprotected window.
-Modern Roller Shutters withstood radiant heat flux of 40 kw/m2 and showed no discernible buckling, with the shutter still operational and providing protection even after 60 minutes of exposure.
+Security Roller Shutters withstood radiant heat flux of 40 kw/m2 and showed no discernible buckling, with the shutter still operational and providing protection even after 60 minutes of exposure.
 The unprotected window began cracking from a radiant peak flux of 8 kw/m2 with the window disintegrating just 2.43 seconds later.2

 In response to devastating bushfires in Victoria in 2009, Australian building Standard 3959 was updated and republished AS3959:2009.
 The updated Standard speciﬁes requirements for the construction of buildings in bushﬁre-prone areas in order to improve their resistance to bushﬁre attack from burning embers, radiant heat, or ﬂame generated by a bushﬁre.
 The new building code for bushfire prone areas recommends that “Standard windows can be used provided they are completely protected by bushfire shutters complying with AS3959:2009.”